E D U C A T I O N

 S K I L L S

-Sound design, audio production, field recording, interviewing for radio, teaching, departmental support, film production/editing, animation, social media marketing, music composition, and database/file management.
+Teaching, classroom management, sound design, audio production, field recording, interviewing for radio, departmental support, film production/editing, animation, social media marketing, music composition, and database/file management.
 Familiar with Apple and Microsoft operating systems.
 Dedicated and quick to learn new skills, whether digital or analog.
 Licensed driver with own car.

 Proficient in the following computer programs: Avid Pro Tools, Logic Pro, Adobe Premiere, Final Cut Pro, Adobe Photoshop, Microsoft Office Suite, Ableton Live, Audacity, Amadeus Pro, SPEAR, iStopMotion, and iMovie.